benhj/knoxcrypt/README.md

 ### Encryption

-The whole filesystem image is encrypted using a very basic stream cipher.
-Although this has bits borrowed from the ARCFOUR algorithm, it should not be relied upon for strong encryption and I give no guarantees as to its strength (of which there might be very little) and security*.
-During development ARCFOUR proper was implemented but was found to be too slow to be of any practical value.

-*I have looked at my implementation closer and have discovered that its ARCFOUR but without the swap operation.
-ARCFOUR without the swap implementation is provably insecure.

-The keen developer is encouraged to implement their own transformational cipher.
+The filesystem is encrypted using a varient of the XTEA algorithm.
+Having said that, the keen developer is encouraged to implement their own transformational cipher.
 All she needs to do is implement the function `doTransform` in `IByteTransformer` as defined in `IByteTransformer.hpp`.
 See file `BasicByteTransformer.hpp` as an example of how this is done.
-The pointer type of `m_byteTransformer` as initialized in the constructor argument list of `BFSImageStream.cpp` then needs to be updated to the developer's new implementation e.g.:
+The pointer type of `m_byteTransformer` as initialized in the constructor argument list of `TeaSafeImageStream.cpp` then needs to be updated to the developer's new implementation e.g.:

 `m_byteTransformer(boost::make_shared<cipher::BasicByteTransformer>(io.password))` --->